Education & Training

 The Defense Research Institute (www.dri.org), a membership association concerned with the defense of civil actions, provides archived depositions for its members.

-The Association of Trial Lawyers of America (ATLA) (www.atla.org) provides more than 22,000 archived depositions.
+American Association for Justice (https://www.justice.org/) provides more than 22,000 archived depositions.

-An information-sharing network of defense firms, corporations, and government entities called Idex (www.idex.com) allows defense attorneys to access deposition transcripts.
+An information-sharing network of defense firms, corporations, and government entities called Expert Research On Demand (www.idex.com) allows defense attorneys to access deposition transcripts.
 The Idex site contains a database of over 800,000 records of expert involvement and full text copies of an expert's testimony.
 Fee based.

 Published Works/Periodicals